Nothing to see here. This component is added to the post page in order to register the visit

 What it means for businesses

-The trendiest word in the past 12 months or so, since Facebook opened its messenger app to chatbots is, well… bots.
+One of the trendiest word in recent years, especially since Facebook opened its messenger app to chatbots is, well… bots.
 We talked a bit about bots and their 2017 context here but if to bring it into the messaging context: it’s not only about opening an easy way for clients/potential clients to communicate with the business.
 It’s also about enabling easy and fast financial transactions, improving customer satisfaction and increase sales by having a machine that solves problems, “knows” how to talk to users in a human way and can work nonstop.

 You don’t need an app for this – one of the biggest advantages of chatbots is that they’re an added service.
 They can be integrated into existing platforms, saving the need in another (unused) app.